tigera-cs/Calico-Enterprise-Networking-Training/6. Implement Calico Enterprise eBPF/README.md

  backlog 0b 0p requeues 0
 ```

-12. Calico Enterprise provides bpftool to interact with Calico Enterpris bpf and collect relevant information. bpftool is available from calico-node pods.
-Let's use bpftool to view the configurations implemented by bpf.
+12. Calico Enterprise provides bpftool to interact with Calico Enterpris eBPF and collect relevant information. bpftool is available from calico-node pods.
+Let's use bpftool to view the configurations implemented by eBPF.
 We will run these commands from calico-node pod runnin on `control1`.

 ```
 CALICO_NODE=$(kubectl get pods -n calico-system -l k8s-app=calico-node -o wide | grep 10.0.1.20 | awk {'print $1'}) && echo $CALICO_NODE